tharsha18/msklabs/msklab.md

 This lab helps you learn how to publish messages to a Kafka topic in MSK and consume them using AWS SDK using AWS Cloud9 CLI.
 Please complete the following pre-requisites in preperation to the lab,

 ## Pre-Requisite (Skip)
-Create and setup a new MSK cluster using the twho cloud formation templates in the workshop link below. https://amazonmsk-labs.workshop.aws/en/msklambda/setup.html
+Create and setup a new MSK cluster using the two cloud formation templates in the workshop link below. https://amazonmsk-labs.workshop.aws/en/msklambda/setup.html

 ## Connect to Kafka Client Machine using ssh and Cloud9